UCL-ARC/qw/README.md

 | User Need    | `URS-U${user need number}`                          | URS-U001     |
 | Requirement  | `REQ-${component short code}-${requirement number}` | REQ-SWR-0001 |

-QW initialises with a `System` component for design inputs (used for generating a unique identifier, short code value is `X`).
+QW initialises with a `System` component for requirements (used for generating a unique identifier, short code value is `X`).
 You can add extra components to the configuration by editing the `/.qw/components.csv`

 ```